forch0/forch0/README.md

 ## About ::
-   Bsc.
-3rd year Computer Science student with a concentration in <b> Cybersecurity and Blockchain technologies</b>.
+   Computer Science Senior with a concentration in <b> Cybersecurity and Blockchain technologies</b>.
 Passionate about Cybersecurity, building complex Web Apps, Blockcain and Entrepreneurship.
 Also, have some experience in Web Development using React Ecosystem.
 Currently learning new technologies to implement on real world projects. **Love** to contribute to open-source.

 ## Technologies :fire🔥🔥:
 - HTML/CSS/SCSS